-A fixed rate mortgage is a mortgage where its interest rate is locked in for the entire mortgage term and never changes.
+A fixed-rate mortgage is a mortgage where its interest rate is locked in for the entire term and never changes.
 If interest rates change, your mortgage payments will stay the same.
-Fixed rate mortgages offer predictability when it comes to your mortgage.
-You’ll know exactly how much your mortgage payments will be on each payment date.
+Fixed-rate mortgages offer predictability when it comes to your mortgage.
+You will know exactly how much your mortgage payments will be on each payment date.

 What is a variable rate?

-Variable rate mortgages typically have lower interest rates than fixed rate mortgages.
+Variable-rate mortgages typically have lower interest rates than fixed-rate mortgages.
 They could be a good option if you believe interest rates will remain low for the duration of your mortgage term.
-However, you’ll also take on the risk that if interest rates rise, so will you’re interest expenses.
+However, you'll also take on the risk that if interest rates rise, so will your interest payments.